 Sec.
 4. Jurisdiction.
-The circuit court in the county where the minor resides, is found, owns property, or in which a court action affecting the interests of the minor is pending, may, upon the filing of a petition on behalf of the minor by his next friend, parent or guardian and after any hearing or notice to all persons as set forth in Sections 7, 8, and 9 of this Act, enter a finding that the minor is a mature minor $\frac{1}{2}$ and $\frac{1}{2}$ and $\frac{1}{2}$ and order complete or partial minor as defined in this Act and order complete or partial emancipation of the minor.
+The circuit court in the county where the minor resides, is found, owns property, or in which a court action affecting the interests of the minor is pending, may, upon the filing of a petition on behalf of the minor by his next friend, parent or guardian and after any hearing or notice to all persons as set forth in Sections 7, 8, and 9 of this Act, enter a finding that the minor is a mature minor or a homeless minor as defined in this Act and order complete or partial emancipation of the minor.
 The court in its order for partial emancipation may specifically limit the rights and responsibilities of the minor seeking emancipation.
 In the case of a homeless minor, the court shall restrict the order of emancipation to allowing the minor to consent to the receipt of transitional services and shelter or housing from a specified youth transitional program and its referral agencies only.